razorbacks/ubuntu-authentication/shibboleth/README.md

 then send them to the IdP and destroy their session there.
 They may, however, still have active sessions on other SPs that will not be destroyed.

-## Partial Security and Lazy Loading
+## Lazy Loading

+Sometimes you want locations available to the public with an optional login.
+In other words, you display the same page to everyone, but those who are logged in might see additional content, such as their username displayed in the navigation menu.
-Sometimes you want your main site available to the public, but secure a sub-location like `/secure` This is called lazy shib.
-In the root of your site, you will need to require shibboleth without a session.
+This is called lazy shib.
+In the root of your site, you will need to `requireSession false` and `require shibboleth`

 ```xml
 <Location />